 Both projects are shot entirely on film.

 Justin's work researches the relation between culture and identity in South Africa.
-Having recently returned from working in the country, his editorial projects Being for the Other and Polis explore his own relationship with South Africa's history in a post-colonial context.
+His editorial projects Being for the Other and Polis explore his own relationship with South Africa's history in a post-colonial context.
 He continues to develop the projects and starts the MA Documentary Photography at The University of South Wales later this year.

 The Independent Photographer — Group Show Barcelona & Berlin

 Lucie Foundation MOPLA Analogue Portrait Project — Group Show Los Angeles